Nando-C/StriveM7D5/README.md

 <!-- USAGE EXAMPLES -->

-## App Usage
+## App Use

-The work flow of this application is similar to the real spotify
+The work flow of this application is similar to the real spotify.
+However, not all features have been implemented, yet.

 ### Home

-- When the app is openend you will land in the home page.
-- Here you have some recomendations of the day.
+- Home is the landing page, you will start from here, where you have some recomendations of the day.
 - By clicking on the album cover or the song title, you will be directed to the album page.

     <img src="public/assets/home-album.gif" alt="to-album">